-PROPORTION OF PEOPLE LIVING WITH HIV WHO ARE POTENTIALLY INSUFFICIENT IN VITAMIN D
+PROPORTION OF PEOPLE WITH HIV WHO COULD BE VITAMIN D INSUFFICIENT

 Even into your late 20s, you can add to your peak bone mass.
-People living with HIV can be at a greater risk of osteoporosis, so the more bone mass you build up now, the less likely you are to develop osteoporosis in later years.
-Calcium and vitamin D are vital and can be obtained through oily fish, dairy products and egg yolks.
+People living with HIV can be at a greater risk of osteoporosis, so the more bone mass you build up now, the less likely you are to develop osteoporosis later in life.
+Calcium and vitamin D are vital and can be obtained through oily fish, dairy products and egg yolk.
 Speak to your doctor if you are concerned about your vitamin D levels.

 AGE OF PEAK MUSCLE STRENGTH

-Moderate regular exercise is good for your immune system at any age.
+Moderate exercise on a regular basis is good for your immune system and overall health at any age.
 You reach your peak muscle strength between 20–35 years of age.
 So make the most of this time by doing strength training and eating a balanced diet.
-Consider using a food diary app to measure your calorie intake.
+Consider using a food diary to track your diet and calorie intake.

 BE AWARE OF THE AMOUNT YOU DRINK

 Try to keep to no more than 14 units of alcohol in a week and spread these over at least 3 days to avoid binge drinking.
-This could increase your risk of developing heart disease later in life – which is a risk already increased for many people with HIV.
-Look online for a health app that suits your needs.
+Drinking excess alcohol could increase your risk of developing heart disease later in life which is a risk already increased for many people with HIV.
+Look online for a health app that helps you monitor your alcohol intake.

-If you take supplements then you should mention this to your doctor because some HIV drugs can interact with them.
+Maintaining good general health is very important.
+If you take supplements or are thinking about taking them, talk to your doctor because some HIV drugs can interact with them.
 Steroids should be avoided altogether, unless prescribed.

-SURVIVAL RATE IN THOSE WITH EARLY STAGE TESTICULAR CANCER
+SURVIVAL RATE WITH EARLY DIAGNOSIS OF TESTICULAR CANCER

 STARTS TO CHANGE